rootadm79/freemint_os_distro/README.md

 This distribution includes a demo version of HDDRIVER, kindly provided by Uwe Seimet.

-⚠️ The demo version has limitations.
+⚠️ The demo version has limitations and system is very slow.

 To unlock full functionality, replace: